Practical Strategies to Maintain Cognitive Health Through Daily Mental Challenges

 For example, dedicating 15-20 minutes a day to solving a challenging puzzle can enhance focus and mental flexibility.
 The key is consistency—small, daily exercises yield greater benefits than infrequent, intensive sessions.

-AACE Home Care Inc.
+Assistance In Home Care

 3. Mindful Lifestyle Practices